aathieswar-fs/Git-Commit-Diff-BE/Solution.md

 ### Performance Considerations:
 - Currently, the backend fetches data on every request instead of caching results.
 Caching would improve response times and reduce API calls.
-- The diff parsing logic, though effective, may not handle extremely large patches optimally.

 ### UI Enhancements:
 - The current frontend displays commit diffs, but a more advanced visualization (e.g., syntax highlighting or inline changes) could improve usability.